 Therefore the Lord shall have no joy in their young men, neither shall have mercy on their fatherless and widows: for every one is an hypocrite and an evildoer, and every mouth speaketh folly.
 For all this his anger is not turned away, but his hand is stretched out still (Isaiah 9:17).

-As you see from the above verses though, God was always ready for them to repent, to turn back to Him and it is no different today as we read in Acts 2:1-47.
+Even though God was angry with Ephraim, as we see from the above verses God was always ready for them to repent, to turn back to Him and it is no different today as we read in Acts 2:1-47.

 As Christians, we must do our very best to not be a "cake not turned".
 Jesus warns us about being hypocritical.